 In order to truly process news articles and apply critical thinking skills, high schoolers need to change their habit from snacking/browsing news to reading them.
 It will be an important behavior change for them.

 High schoolers demonstrated they cannot really apply the news literacy skills even though they are aware of some.
 They need to learn how to apply the skills in different context and platforms quickly so that they will not be easily duped.

-Participants of our studies are clearly unaware of the full impact of fake news and how they will lead to undesirable results such as formulation of biased opinions.
+Participants of our studies are clearly unaware of the spread of fake news and how they will lead to undesirable results such as formulation of biased opinions with their high level of self confidence.
 Such issue needs to be corrected immediately.

 Three different personas are created based on the level of news literacy skills different study participants demonstrated in interviews, survey and literature review.
 This helps us to empathize with different users with various levels of news literacy skills as well as maturity before we move on to ideation.
 You can click on the image of the persona to learn about them in detail.

 Beginner level persona